dheurlin/DAT350-presentation/bs.md

 ## Takeaways

 * Structure definitions
-    - Nicer than LISP list accessors
+    - more convenient than LISP list accessors
+    - Abstracts away ordering of members
 * Mechanical evaluation
     - Solves dereferencing of variables by introducing closures
     - Later versions used as target for FP compilers